epsilonteam/CursaOld/README.md

 # Cursa
-A Mixin Injection lite weight utility mod base for 1.12.2
+A Concurrent Mixin Injection lite weight utility mod base for 1.12.2

+##Notice
+It has a concurrent executor,dont use OpenGL in it!

 ## License
 MIT